kumahq/kuma/examples/ecs/README.md

 The examples provide separate templates for each Kuma CP mode.
 Follow the instructions below depending on the needed usecase.

 ### Standalone
-The command to deploy the `kuma-cp` stack in snadalone mode is as follows
+The command to deploy the `kuma-cp` stack in the standalone mode is as follows

 ```bash
 aws cloudformation deploy \